divideby0/homebrew-brewfile/README.md

 ## 1. Decide what account type you'll use with the Mac App store

 Bootstrapping your MacBook will involve installing a few applications from the Mac App Store.
 You can use your personal Apple/Mac account on your Spantree laptop if you prefer or you can use Spantree's account if you prefer to have access to some paid applications like Screenflow for screenrecording.
-If you want to use the Spantree acount, see someone from the Spantree ops team to get a login for this.
+If you want to use the Spantree account, see someone from the Spantree ops team to get a login for this.

 ## 2. Fork the Official Spantree Brewfile